LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 The first property is ``spring.jpa.hibernate.ddl-auto``, which we’ll change to ``none``.
-Previously, we let Hibernate manage our database–create and update tables as our model classes change.
+Previously, we let Hibernate manage our database - creating and updating tables as our model classes change.
 This is great for testing, as it allows us to add and change our database schema on the fly.
 But in the real world, we have to be careful to maintain our data in production and be very intentional in the changes that we make